3a1b2c3/seeingSpace/README.md

 * the **radiant light field** Lr (u, v, alpha, beta) quantifying the irradiance created by an object
 * time is an optional 5th dimension

 ### Capturing, storing and compressing static and dynamic light fields

+Light field rendering [Levoy and Hanrahan 1996] eschews any geometric reasoning and simply samples images on a regular grid so that new views can be rendered as slices of the sampled light field.
+Lumigraph rendering [Gortler et al. 1996] showed that using approximate scene geometry can ameliorate artifacts due to undersampled or irregularly sampled views.
+The plenoptic sampling framework [Chai et al. 2000] analyzes light field rendering using signal processing techniques and shows that the Nyquist view sampling rate for light fields depends on the minimum and maximum scene depths.
+Furthermore, they discuss how the Nyquist view sampling rate can be lowered with more knowledge of scene geometry.
+Zhang and Chen [2003] extend this analysis to show how non-Lambertian and occlusion effects increase the spectral support of a light field, and also propose more general view sampling lattice patterns.
+Rendering algorithms based

 One type uses an **array of micro-lenses** placed in front of an otherwise conventional image sensor to sense intensity, color, and directional information.
 Multi-camera arrays are another type.
 Compared to a traditional photo camera that only captures the intensity of the incident light, a light-field camera provides **angular information** for each pixel.

 In principle, this additional information allows 2D images to be reconstructed at a given focal plane, and hence a **depth map** can be computed.